stevenshoen/Stocks_LSTM/readme.md

 ### LSTM

 LSTM is a form of Recurrent Neural Network and allows us to input a time series of each input.
-Each training sample should be a non-overlapping time series and LSTM expects the data to be of shape `(samples, time_steps, inputs)`.
+Each training sample should be a non-overlapping time series and LSTM expects the resulting data cube to be of shape `(samples, time_steps, inputs)`.
 In this example, each sample is taken as three time steps (days of input).

-Validation data will not effect the model, so the data can be stacked in overlapping samples.
+Validation data will not effect the model, so the data can be stacked in overlapping (dense) samples.

 ```python
 stacked_train_inputs, stacked_train_labels, stacked_train_dts = ga.dataset.stack_inputs(train_inputs, train_labels, STACK_DAYS=3)